ionicc/Youtube-mp3-downloader-light/README.md

 #### **Argument Explanation :-**

-1. ytd.py :- The name of the python script.
-It is used to call the script in PowerShell.

-2. -o :- prints the output for the iteration of the current shell.
+1. `-o or --output`:-  Define the output location for the current session.

-3. PLAYLIST_LINK :- It is the link to the playlist you want to download.
+2. `--video or -v` :- Downloads the video.

+3. `--playlist` :- Playlist URL.

-4. --playlist-start :- It defines the starting point of the playlist.
+4. `--playlist-start or -ps` : Define the starting point of the playlist.

-5. --ps :- Shortform for --playlist-start.

-6. --playlist-end :- It defines the end point of the playlist.
+5. `--playlist-end or -pe` :- Define the end point of the playlist.

-7. --pe :- Shortform for --playlist-end.

-8. --playlist-items no1,no2,no3 :- This command downloads the songs at the mentioned serial numbers.
+6. `--playlist-items or -pi` :- This command downloads the songs at the mentioned serial numbers.

-9. --pi :- Shortform for --playlist-items.

-10. --default :- Downloads at the default download location.
-Usually the **downloads** folder.
+7. `--default` :- Define the default download location.

-11. --default/Folder_Location :- Changes the default download path.
-Downloads at that path if a playlist is queued.